jazoomi/Under_Cover/README.md

 <h4> Software Requirments </h4>

-1. User can select multipule pages layout
+1. User can select multiple page layout

-2. user can change theme of the page with buttons on the side
+2. user can change the theme of the page with the buttons on the side

 3. user can change the difficulty of the game